What is Axumin and how is it used?

 This preparation is approved for use by persons under license by the Nuclear Regulatory Commission or the relevant regulatory authority of an Agreement State.

-Marketed by: Blue Earth Diagnostics Ltd. Oxford, UK OX4 4GA.
-Revised: Aug 2016
+Marketed by Blue Earth Diagnostics Ltd. Oxford, UK OX4 4GA.
+Revised: May 2021

 Clinical Trials Experience